City of Derry Airport: 2006–2011

 The recently completed runway safety zone extension and apron works have allowed the CAA to lift the capacity restriction on aircraft operating out of the airport.
 This has increased seat availability and passenger throughput at the airport.
 It also enabled Ryanair to establish their first international route from the airport to Alicante.

 In April 2009 the council issued tender documents for a multimillion-pound expansion of the terminal to improve passenger flow and meet current EU customs and immigration regulations.
 The arrivals hall has recently been improved and tax free shopping, WHSmith and the Amelia Earhart Business lounge in the departure area are open during operational hours.

 On 9 October 2009, Derry City Council who own and operate the airport began the process which will lead to the privatisation of the facility.
 Initially, a holding company will be set up by the council which will own 100% of the shares, thereafter the council intends to do market research to seek the level of interest in private sector investors.
 As part of the privatisation plan two subsidiaries will be formed that will operate the airport and manage the estate.

 In June 2010 it was announced that the Airport was in the final stages of discussion with the Balfour Beatty Group about a management contract, with the objective of bringing additional commercial experience and resources to the Airport for the economic benefit of the region and to reduce the subvention from the City Council.

 The Belfast to Derry single-track railway line of Northern Ireland Railways passes close to but not across the tip of the runway at the North Eastern end.
 Because it is in the Runway End Safety Area, safety systems ensure that no train can pass when aircraft are taking off or landing.

-2011–present
+2011–2022

 Ryanair axed its services to Alicante and Birmingham in 2014, followed by its service to Faro in 2016.
 In 2017, Ryanair axed its daily service to London Stansted.
 In response, the airport submitted a public service obligation request to the Department for Transport.
 The Northern Ireland Executive also agreed a multimillion-pound funding package for the airport.
 Flybmi commenced operations on the Stansted route in 2017, with 13 weekly flights.
 These flights operated up until February 2019, when Flybmi ceased operations.

 In October 2018, Ryanair replaced its Derry to Glasgow route with a new route to Edinburgh.
 Following this decision, Loganair resumed operations to Glasgow, having previously operated the route between 1979 and 2007.
 In 2019 following flybmi's collapse Loganair announced they would be taking on the route while adding a new service to Manchester.

+Loganair ended flights to Manchester in Early 2020 while also reverting flights back to London Stansted from London Southend after previously being switched in September 2019.